1.What is Hong Kong Initial Public Offering (IPO) Subscription?

 This channel fee will be stipulated in the document signed by you.

-When will the results of the International Placing come out?
+When can the results of the international placing be known?

 FAQs on Tiger Trade Hong Kong IPOs subscription

 Q1: Where can I find IPOs subscription?

 A: Open Tiger Trade APP-Discovery-Hot-IPOs Radar, you can check the IPOs subscription status.
 If you do not find the IPO application portal, you may need to update the APP or contact with Tiger 's customer services.